-We may not be successful in attracting copper industry interest in our ion exchange (IX) technology.
+We may not be successful in attracting additional copper industry interest in our ion exchange (IX) technology.
 Our technology is designed to recover scandium, cobalt and other critical metals from solvent extraction (SX) raffinate and other acidic waste streams in certain acid leach copper operations.
 Access to these processing streams is dependent on obtaining contractual relationships with existing copper mine operations.
-If we are unable to locate any existing copper mine operations willing to initiate access rights, then we may not be able to proceed with a CMR Project.
+If we are unable to locate any further existing copper mine operations willing to initiate access rights, then we may not be able to proceed with additional mine hosted CMR Projects.